 - alarming Her Majesty

 - piracy, and

 If you're arrested and held for a bail hearing while already on a recognizance of bail, the Crown can apply to have the recognizance of bail cancelled.
 They do this by making an application under section 524 of the Criminal Code.
 If the Crown does this, your bail hearing will address both your new charges, and the charges for which you previously had bail.

 A recognizance under section 810 of the Criminal Code is also known as an 810 peace bond.
 If you sign a section 810 peace bond, you will be required to follow certain conditions for up to 1 year.

 If you don’t follow the conditions of your peace bond, you can be charged with the criminal offence breach of recognizance.

-A secured debt is when you owe money to a person or business that is guaranteed with collateral.
-For example, a car loan is a secured debt because your lender can take your car if you do not pay back the loan.
+A secured creditor is any person or business that holds collateral for money you owe them.
+For example, a mortgage lender is a secured creditor because they hold your house as security for the loan, and can take your house if you do not pay your mortgage loan.